bekk/bekk-christmas/post/react/module-federation-micro-frontends-with-webpack-5.md

   - title: "Code examples "
     url: https://github.com/module-federation/module-federation-examples
 ---
-In webpack v5 a new feature was released; Module Federation.
+In WebPack 5 a new feature was released; Module Federation.
 Module Federation is a javascript architecture allowing you to dynamically load code from a different webpack build.
 This way of sharing code between webpack applications leaves you with a sea of possibilities.
 You can reuse a component from a different project without having to go through the process of publishing it.
 It can be used to share util functions and constants across projects.
 Or if you are creating a website consisting of many applications, you can have a dedicated app to route between all projects.
 Perhaps relieving you of the need for a CMS system!
 Furthermore, it can allow you to incorporate a design system at runtime.
 Since you are fetching the components from a different origin at runtime, you can get the latest version from your design system without rebuilding and deploying.
 The applications can also be set up to share dependencies, to avoid duplicate code.

 ## Example